oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 In this lab, you will:
 * Get familiar with the development environment
-* Leverage Redwood templates and components
+* Leverage Redwood templates and components to create a welcome page
+* Add Oracle JET UI components to your page

 Before we get started, let's explore the Designer a bit.